jordynsaltzman/fitness-tracker/README.md

 This application allows users to track their workouts so that they are more likely to acheive their fitness goals.
 It uses a Mongo database with a Mongoose schema and handles routes with Express.

 For this assignment, we were provided with the frondend code (some of which was broken) and were required to write code to connect to a NoSQL database.
-I created the model used in the database based on the procided seed file, then wrote code for the routes based off of the methods used in the frontend api.js file.
+I created the model used in the database based on the provided seed file, then wrote code for the routes based off of the methods used in the frontend api.js file.

 ## Preview